JoaoLopesF/RemoteDebug/README.md

 The MiP_ESP8266_Library is a example of this. see in:  [https://github.com/Tiogaplanet/MiP_ESP8266_Library](https://github.com/Tiogaplanet/MiP_ESP8266_Library)

-__RemoteDebug__ is improved with client buffering (is last send is <= 10ms), to avoid misterious delays of networking on ESP32 and ESP8266 boards
+__RemoteDebug__ is improved with client buffering (is last send is <= 10ms), to avoid misterious delays of WiFi networking on ESP32 and ESP8266 boards

 Note: If your project is not wireless, you can use my another library, the __[SerialDebug](https://github.com/JoaoLopesF/SerialDebug)__ library.